Production Perig / Shutterstock.com

 Roman Stetsyk / Shutterstock.com

-Another question from Forbes’ list of all-time toughies asks job candidates to describe themselves from the point of view of someone who dislikes the candidate.
+Another question from Forbes’ list of all-time toughies asks job candidates to describe themselves from the point of view of someone who dislikes them.
 Obviously, everyone has someone who dislikes them, but the idea of dragging up one’s own negative qualities in an interview seems like a terrible idea.

 Tips: Pretending that no one dislikes you or trying to pass off a strength as a weakness — e.g. “He hates that I’m always on time” — is only going to make you look as if you have zero self-awareness.
 Yet don’t go overboard and flog yourself.
 Try for a middle ground.
 Maybe you’re a total techie who had to learn to communicate with those who don’t speak in computerese, but note that you’ve worked on improving whatever rubbed your enemy the wrong way.